TobikoData/sqlmesh/docs/guides/incremental_time.md

 A model's `on_destructive_change` [configuration setting](../reference/model_configuration.md#incremental-models) determines what happens when SQLMesh detects a destructive change.

 By default, SQLMesh will error so no data is lost.
-You can set `on_destructive_change` to `warn` or `ignore` in the model's `MODEL` block to allow destructive changes.
+You can set `on_destructive_change` to `warn` or `allow` in the model's `MODEL` block to allow destructive changes.

-This example configures a model to `ignore` (silently allow) destructive changes:
+This example configures a model to silently `allow` destructive changes:

 ``` sql linenums="1"
 MODEL (